Cro Release History

 Add a router plugin mechanism which is used to make

-subroutine to respect the route block structure and configure a resource hash that will will be used for serving static content.
+template-resourcesserve templates from the distribution resources, allow thetemplate-locationsubroutine to respect the route block structure and configure a resource hash that will will be used for serving static content.
 Its API is documented and can be utilized for writing extensions for the Cro HTTP router.The Cro::HTTP::Client now accepts IRI, a Unicode superset of URI, and automatically encodes the given IRI so that it will be understood by the server

 Add a family of

-for the Cro::HTTP::MessageWarn if a
+quality-headerfor the Cro::HTTP::MessageWarn if a

-block is sunk (most likely a forgotteninclude
+routeblock is sunk (most likely a forgottenincludeordelegatecall)

 Fix a flapper test